Breakfast Oatmeal Recipe (with extra nutrition!)

 In the morning, turn on your stove and heat the oatmeal to the desired temperature, and that’s it!

-Small variation: if you have a hot water tap like we do, only use a total of about 1 c. of water the night before and mix it all in a bowl instead of a saucepan.
-In the morning scoop out what you want into a mug, add some hot water to heat it up, and you have a fast breakfast!
+Small variation: if you have a hot water tap like we do (which I love!), only use a total of about 1 c. of water the night before and mix it all in a bowl instead of a saucepan.
+In the morning scoop out what you want into a mug, add some hot water to heat it up (however much you want for the right temp and consistency), and you’ll have a fast, simple, nutritious breakfast!

 Note: this recipe was adapted from the Nourishing Traditions cookbook, which is FULL of information and traditional recipes.